raderth/flowlist/readme.md

 Install the plugin, open port 8080 on your minecraft server and you should be good to go!

 <h3>Step 6</h3>
-I lied, to actually setup your form go to <your-ip/url>/admin and login.
+To setup your form go to [your-ip orn server url]/admin and login.
 You set this password if you ran flowlist!

 <hr>